sage-code/maj/nouns.md

 ## Group words

-For a scientific group of words we use plural + suffix "e'xa"
+For a scientific group of words we use plural + suffix "o'xa"

-* xatu = to know
+* xa = xaka = science

 **examples:**

-* la pole'xa = the science of plants
+* la polo'xa = the science of plants
-* la fuje'xa = the science of fruits
+* la furo'xa = the science of fruits
-* la veje'xa = the science of vegetables
+* la vego'xa = the science of vegetables
-* la veve'xa = the science of leaving beans
+* la vivo'xa = the science of leaving beans

 ## First nouns